 The sweeping landscapes surrounding Albuquerque became a staple of Breaking Bad episodes © Mark Sweeney / 500px

-If you're looking to discover Walter White's city, there are lots of ways to tour Albuquerque (including some wonderful tour companies mentioned below) but it's just as easy to find your own way.
-Here's our essential guide to getting around, the best spots to eat and drink, plus a handy map with even more locations.
+If excitement over the upcoming film has left you looking to (re)discover Walter White's city, there are lots of ways to tour Albuquerque (including some excellent tour companies mentioned below) but it's just as easy to find your own way between the locations featured in the show.
 So put on your Heisenberg hat and grab your best sunglasses: it's time for a do-it-yourself Breaking Bad tour of Albuquerque.